projectglow/glow/docs/source/contributing.rst

 ============

 Glow began as an industry collaboration between databricks and the Regeneron Genetics Center.
-The goal is to help scientists and engineers work together to solve genomics problems with data.
+Glow enables scientists and engineers work together to solve genomics problems with data.

 Contributing is easy, and we will collaborate with you to extend the project.